RichardLee0211/test/testLinuxSetup/README.UbuntuSetup.md

 what differece it make to using Command+tab to switch between these applications?
 And Ctrl+tab to switch tabs in web broswer

-TODO: I need background pictures, how to do that??
+DOEN: I need background pictures, how to do that ?: hef

 well, because I am using VM in Mac or Windows, using command key or win key usingeasely cause key conflicts.